 In 1923, American sculptor Daniel Chester French (1850-1931) created the marble sculpture, “The Sons of God Saw the Daughters of Men That They Were Fair”.

 The sculpture depicts an unusual episode found in the Bible, narrated in Genesis 6.1-4:

-When people began to multiply on the face of the ground, and daughters were born to them, the sons of God saw that they were fair; and they took wives for themselves of all that they chose.
-Then Yahweh said, “My spirit shall not abide in mortals forever, for they are flesh; their days shall be one hundred twenty years.”
-The Nephilim were on the earth in those days — and also afterward — when the sons of God went in to the daughters of humans, who bore children to them.
+When people began to multiply on the face of the ground, and daughters were born to them, the Sons of God saw that they were fair; and they took wives for themselves of all that they chose….
+The Nephilim were on the earth in those days — and also afterward — when the sons of God went in to the daughters of men, who bore children to them.
 These were the heroes that were of old, warriors of renown.